LSSTC-DSFP/LSSTC-DSFP-Sessions/Session4/README.md

 # Session 4

-The third session of the LSSTC DSFP focuses on software engineering and data management.
+The fourth session of the LSSTC DSFP focuses on statistics.

 # Schedule